Why you hate your husband during pregnancy (and why it’s okay)

 1. Why am I so snappy and irritable during pregnancy?

-Feeling snappy or irritable during pregnancy is completely normal.
-Hormonal changes, sleep disruption, morning sickness, and the stress of preparing for a baby can make even small frustrations feel huge.
-You’re not a “bad wife”: your body and mind are just under a lot of pressure.
+Hormonal changes, sleep deprivation, morning sickness, and the stress of preparing for a big life change can make even small frustrations feel huge.
+You’re not a “bad wife”, your body and mind are just under a lot of pressure right now.

 2. Why do I have an aversion to my husband during pregnancy?